catamphetamine/react-styling/README.md

 [![Gratipay][gratipay-image]][gratipay-url]
 -->

+Is a helper function to convert various CSS syntaxes into a React style JSON object

 ## Motivation

 At first when I heard about "that React thing" a couple of years earlier I opened their website,